Snagit

 Ease of Use: 5/5

 Snagit is extremely easy to use, and TechSmith has gone above and beyond to make the learning process as fast and smooth as possible.
 There are helpful tutorials scattered throughout the program during your first use, and you can always revisit them later.
-Attention to small details in the user interface makes it even easier to use, and if you ever get stuck there’s help only a click away.
+Attention to small details in the user interface makes it even easier to use, and if you ever get stuck, there’s help only a click away.

 Support: 5/5

 TechSmith’s support is always impressive, and they continue that tradition with Snagit.
-There is a complete tutorial available online, as well as a set of support articles and an active community forum of other Snagit users.
+There is a complete tutorial available online, as well as a set of support articles and an active community forum for other Snagit users.
 If these can’t answer your question, it’s a simple process to send in a support ticket to the developers – although the program is so well-developed that I never found the need to contact them.

 Snagit Alternatives